Brookke/SEPR-Assessment3/docs/Assessment3/implementation.rst

 document contains a detailed list and justification of the major changes below.
-Some changes were made to the project that aren’t listed - these include improved commenting and minor additions or changes with minimal impact, these can be viewed by visiting our repository.
+Some changes were made to the project that aren’t listed - these include improved commenting and minor additions or changes with minimal impact, these can be viewed by visiting our repository [1].
 The refactoring work is most evident by comparing the UML diagrams before and after the work completed on this assessment.
-To see the architecture changes described below in terms of a UML class diagram, please refer to our current UML diagram [1] and the original diagram that we inherited in this assessment [2].
+To see the architecture changes described below in terms of a UML class diagram, please refer to our current UML diagram [2] and the original diagram that we inherited in this assessment [3].
 We once again used IntelliJ to produce the UML class diagram, this allowed for the diagram to be completely accurate since there was no room for external software or manual errors.
 This means that there was no chance of having any traceability issues and